bewater19/InfoTrack.GoogleScrapper/README.md

 # InfoTrack technical test

 This is a project of getting ranks of your url in google search results.
+It includes baisc feature and extra feature like search history.
+I wish I could have more time to add other search engine feature.

 ## Design